MildaBar/Discord-Bot-REST-API/README.md

   - **POST /sprints**

     - Create a sprint.
-    - **NOTE:** Include the sprint details in the request body in JSON format with sprintCode, and sprintTitle.
+    - **NOTE:** Include the sprint data in the request body in JSON format with sprintCode, and sprintTitle.
     - **Example:**
       ```json
       {